V. Vamadevan

 Vairamuthu Vamadevan (22 May 1935 - 14 February 2019 වෛරමුත්තු වාමදේවන්, வைரமுத்து வாமதேவன்), popularly known as V. Vamadevan was a prolific cinematographer in Sri Lankan cinema.
-Considered as one of the pioneer cinematographers in Sinhala cinema, Vamadevan made several critically acclaimed films in a career spanned for more than six decades.
+Considered as one of the pioneer cinematographers in Sinhala cinema, Vamadevan made several critically acclaimed films in a career spanning more than six decades.

 Personal life

-Vamadevan was born on September 16, 1916, at the in Achchuveli, Jaffna, Sri Lanka.
-He completed education from Kopay Christian College, Jaffna.
+Vamadevan was born on September 16, 1916, in Achchuveli, Jaffna, Sri Lanka.
+He completed his education from Kopay Christian College, Jaffna.

 He was married to his longtime partner, Siththima.
 The couple had one son: Darshan, three daughters: Priyatharshini, Indumathi and Vasuki.
 He was survived by his family at his residence No. 86, Muhandiram Road, Kollupitiya, Colombo 03.

 He died on 14 February 2019 at the age of 83 while receiving treatments at Colombo National Hospital.
 Funeral was held on 17 February 2019.

 Career

 He was obsessed with cinema while in college, where he used to keep film magazines in his textbooks and was beaten more than once.
 Eventually, he ran away from home to somehow go to India and contribute to the film industry in Madras.
 However in 1957, he joined with Ceylon Studio on Kirula Road in Colombo as an assistant technician.
 A group of Indian technicians worked hard to start a laboratory at the Ceylon Art Gallery. where Vamadevan also got a job as a laboratory assistant under the guidance of P. Mahendran.
 During this period, Ceylon Studio has been working on the film Daskama.
 Then in B. A. W. Jayamanne's film Vanaliya allowed him to work as an assistant cameraman for the first time.
 In the film, he worked under M. D. Sumanasekara, the first Sinhala cinematographer in Ceylon cinema.
 Then Vamadevan was the assistant cameraman of Oba Dutu Daa, Hadisi Vivahaya and Kawata Andarae.
 During this period, he met the friend Gamini Fonseka.
 He first met Gamini when the film Sri 296 was made in Ceylon Studios.
 He then worked as an assistant cameraman and assisted in the completion of the film Seegiri Kashyapa.
 Meanwhile, Vamadevan trained as an assistant cameraman under renowned cinematographer M. S. Ananda.